yujunz/gitlab.com-runbooks/docs/waf/cloudflare-managing-traffic.md

 ## The goal of the [Firewall issue tracker](https://gitlab.com/gitlab-com/gl-infra/cloudflare-firewall)

- - Provide a searchable database of current and previous blocks and whitelists.
+ - Provide a searchable database of current and previous blocks and allowlists.
- - Provide a quick overview of what is currently whitelisted or blocked and why.
+ - Provide a quick overview of what is currently allowlisted or blocklisted and why.
  - Reduce noise in the infrastructure and production trackers by separating it out.

 ## When to block and how to block